Apply to Teach SWI

-The next trainings are being hosted at the University of Wisconsin-Madison January 8-12, 2018 and at University of Connecticut in Storrs, Connecticut July 2018.
+The next trainings are being hosted at University of Connecticut in Storrs, Connecticut July 16-20, 2018 and at the University of Wisconsin-Madison January 2019.
 The application deadline to be considered to teach during the 2018-2019 academic year is May 15, 2018.
 However, as we review applications on a rolling basis, we recommend applying as early as possible to ensure space is available in the training.
 Last year, the training was full prior to the deadline.
 Applicants may qualify to waive the in-person training if they meet our other requirements and participate in remote training through group calls.

 Resources for Prospective Instructors

 The 4th edition of our student course pack (Small World Initiative: A Research Guide to Microbial and Chemical Diversity and Small World Initiative: Research Protocols) may be order from XanEdu here or from Amazon Prime here.
 We have also compiled helpful resources and information for prospective instructors here.
 This includes details on the curriculum, biosafety information, a sample syllabus and course announcement, and additional information on the program.

 What Does Your Lab Need?